 - Animal intelligence and the same kind of different

-Cognition research related to animals fundamentally focuses on questions about the mechanisms involved in specific capacities: learning, memory, perception, or decision-making, including an investigation into animal concepts, beliefs, and thoughts (Andrews, 2008).
+Cognition research related to animals fundamentally focuses on questions about the mechanisms involved in specific capacities: learning, memory, perception, or decision-making, including investigating animal concepts, beliefs, and thoughts (Andrews, 2008).

 According to this theory, the Avatar living being (e.g., invertebrates, mammals, birds, amphibians, reptiles, and fishes) displays emergent intelligence processes as behavior and 'mind' observing ego is inferred through comparative cognition.
 You are 'mind' observing ego that is inferred through an Avatar living being (i.e., a human being).